trailofbits/challenge-tasks/README.md

 Then, if you run `xauth list`, you should see at least one entry in the output for display `:0`.

 Now, check the environment variable `DISPLAY`, it should be set to `:0.0`.
 As well, `XAUTHORITY` should be `/home/YOURUSERNAME/.Xauthority`.
-If not, either export the environment variables to these values on your instance, or pass them through in the tunnelled ssh command.

 ```shell-script
   $ echo $DISPLAY